minishelling/Minishell-Notes/README.md

 # Minishell-Notes
-This repository contains our shared notes during our development of Minishell
+This repository contains our shared notes during our development of Minishell.